anno-mods/Blender-Anno-117/README.md

 2. Open blender, go to Edit->Preferences->Addons.
 Click `Install...` and select the downloaded `io_annocfg.zip` (https://github.com/xormenter/Blender-Anno-.cfg-Import-Addon/releases/tag/v.2.1).
 3. If you haven't done so already, **unpack the .rda files** (at least the data/graphics part of it) into a single folder.
 It should look something like this: `C:\whatever\somewhere\rda\data\graphics\...`.
 4. In the addon preferences, set the **rda path** to the folder that **contains** your `data` folder with the unpacked rda files.
 In this example, that would be `C:\whatever\somewhere\rda`
-5. Specify the paths to the `texconv.exe`, `rdm4-bin.exe`, `AnnoFCConverter.exe` executables.
+5. Specify the paths to the `texconv.exe`, `rdm4-bin.exe`, `FileDBReader.exe` executables.

 You are now ready to go!
 Optional: Set up the prop asset library (See below)

 # Usage
 ## Importing
-1. With the addon enabled, go to `Blender->Import->Anno (.cfg)`.
+1. With the addon enabled, go to `Blender->Import->Anno 117 (.cfg)`.
 Select the .cfg file that you want to import into blender.
 2. This may take some time.
 Tip: Use solid viewport shading during the import - generating the material shaders takes up the most time.
 3. It should look something like this now:
 4. ![Blender 08_01_2022 23_04_29](https://user-images.githubusercontent.com/94999291/148661492-a38178c6-9e5f-49b2-9c3f-404f283c21a0.png)